9Erza/ApexDash/README.md

    ```

 4. Start Stream Dock again.
-5. Look for the category:
+5. Look for this category:

    ```txt
    ApexDash
    ```

-6. Drag ApexDash actions onto your buttons.
+6. Drag ApexDash actions onto your Stream Dock buttons.

 You can also run: